 Good sources are Yoga Alliance (when you want to register you have to leave a review.), Tripadvisor, Google and Facebook.
 Students may have written a review about their YTT like I did.
 Also yogattc.info and trueyogareviews.com are a good help.
 Be aware that some sites have a kickback or benefit otherwise.

 See if you can ask questions to either the school and the teachers either the participants.
 How does the school respond?
-Participants (find them on Facebook, Instagram or LinkedIn) are usually happy to answer your questions, especially when they are concrete.
+Participants (find them on Facebook, Instagram or LinkedIn) are usually happy to answer your questions, especially when the questions are concrete.

 Make a shortlist.

-On the base of all above you can make a list of the courses with fits you the most. idealised you have three names left.
+With all above in mind you can make a list of the courses with fits you the most.
+Hopefully you have three names left.
 Don’t be afraid to listen to your intuition to choose (or not to choose for something).
 It’s often right !

 Make your choice and prepare.